After-BMFI/MacChanger/README.md

 Note: I was BMFI Got Locked Out so unlinked e-mail started New Accout After-BMFI https://github.com/BMFI/MacChanger-3.py/blob/main/MacChanger-3.py

+MacChanger is part of the ECE(Evil Clown Empire) Products Group.
+Do not let the name fool You this group was desined for Blue team and Ethical Hacking.

 After-BMFI License Agreement:
 This project is provided as-is for educational, testing, and authorized security research purposes.
 After-BMFI valid binding permanent arbitration agreement and warranty disclaimer: